 Statistics paint a gloomy picture of second marriages — more than two-thirds of them end in divorce.
-So when I got engaged to Jerry, theological thing seemed to seek guidance from a Christian counseling ministry.
+So when I got engaged to Jerry, the logical thing seemed to seek guidance from a Christian counseling ministry.

 We didn’t want to be another sad statistic; we wanted to protect our marriage.

 Still, I was scared.
 “What if they tell us we shouldn’t get married, Jerry?”

 “Why would they?”
 My fiancé and I were sure we had heard God give us the

 We met with a licensed therapist who was kind and funny and made us feel at ease.
 “It’s wise that you came for counseling,” he said.
 “You’re both bringing baggage into this marriage.
 It’s good to figure out what that is and formulate a plan of action for success.”